-Seventh Generation diapers are a good options for cloth diaper families who want a convenient alternative for outings, camping, and long distance trips, or for families who can't use cloth diapers at the moment, but still want to be environmentally conscience.
+Seventh Generation diapers are good options for cloth diaper families who want a convenient alternative for outings, camping, and long distance trips, or for families who can't use cloth diapers at the moment, but still want to be environmentally conscious.

 - Book Review of The Birth House by Ami McKay - January 18, 2019